 Another very exciting announcement from our side today: we have a new team member here at the ‘Mine!!
 Mike Hoskins, who many of you know already as a beacon of the diabetes online community, and a recent freelancer here, has just signed on as our new Managing Editor!

-And now a word from Mike himself:
+A Word from Mike himself:

 Yes, my name is Mike, and I’m an insulin addict.
 Have been since age 5, back in March 1984, just a handful of months before starting kindergarten.
 With my mom being a type 1 herself since the same young age, my parents quickly caught on to all my classic symptoms — and the rest is history.
 While my mom saw the diabetes evolution from the “dark ages,” I came on the D-scene in what was the dawning of a new age with the advent of home blood meters and just before everyone began relying on the Hemoglobin A1c test.
 Took two (or more) shots for the first 17 years before turning to an insulin pump during my final year of college in 2001.